-To carry out a survey of carbon-based fuel usage and electricity usage in the year to 30 June 2015.
+To carry out a survey of carbon-based fuel usage and electricity usage in the year to 30 June 2016.
 To record passenger numbers carried per litre of fuel used with a view to improving this figure over time.

 Achieved with a listing of fuel and electricity usage maintained over the year.
-Not achieved for fuel usage with passengers carried per litre of fuel used reducing from 0.277 to 0.275.
+Not achieved for fuel usage with passengers carried per litre of fuel used reducing from 0.275 to 0.269 as a result of safety requirements to power each train with at least two locomotives.

-DIRECTORY As at 30 June 2015
+DIRECTORY As at 30 June 2016